How To Make A Live Christmas Wreath

 Add Color, Decor, and Accouterments

 This is the fun part of creating a wreath.
-Based on your style, you may want to add a pop of color with red ribbon.
+Based on your style, you may want to add a pop of color with a red ribbon.
 You may also want to add pinecones, burlap, and artificial berries.
 Have fun adding decor to your wreath!
 The options are limitless!

 For more updates, visit our Facebook page!